waikato-datamining/shallow-flow/api/README.md

 ## Methods

+* Serialization

+ * `shallowflow.api.serialization.add_dict_reader` - add a handler for class to interpret a dictionary
+ * `shallowflow.api.serialization.add_dict_writer` - add a handler for class to generate a dictionary
+ * `shallowflow.api.serialization.get_dict_reader` - returns the handler for a class to interpret a dictionary
+ * `shallowflow.api.serialization.get_dict_writer` - returns the handler for a class to generate a dictionary

 * I/O

   * `shallowflow.api.io.add_flow_reader` - registers a handler for reading a new flow file format via the extension
   * `shallowflow.api.io.add_flow_writer` - registers a handler for writing a new flow file format via the extension
   * `shallowflow.api.io.load_actor` - loads an actor from a file, determines the reader based on the file extension
   * `shallowflow.api.io.save_actor` - saves an actor to a file, determines the writer based on the file extension

+  Currently supported formats:

+  * `.yaml`
+  * `.json`
+  * `.pkl` - object serialization via pickle